keptn-archived/pitometer/README.md

 ## Quickstart

-1. Run `npm install -S @keptn/pitometer` to install it into your Node.js project.
+1. Run `npm install -S @keptn/pitometer`

-2. Install a grader and sources:
+2. Install the graders and sources that are used in your Perfspec file:

+    ```
-  - `npm install -S @keptn/pitometer-grader-threshold`
+    npm install -S @keptn/pitometer-grader-threshold
-  - `npm install -S @keptn/pitometer-source-prometheus`
+    npm install -S @keptn/pitometer-source-prometheus
-  - `npm install -S @keptn/pitometer-source-dynatrace`
+    npm install -S @keptn/pitometer-source-dynatrace
+    ```

 3. Require, configure and register all components and run the Perfspec file.

   ```js
   const Pitometer = require('@keptn/pitometer').Pitometer;